...celebrating 31 years!

-The Family Reunion Institute of Temple University is the only organization of its kind in the United States with a mission to serve as a resource to families having reunions.
+The Family Reunion Institute is the only organization of its kind in the United States with a mission to serve as a resource to families having reunions.
 In a program designed to strengthen and preserve the extended family, the Institute supports and enhances family reunions.
 We see the family reunion as a catalyst for carrying out critical extended family functions, such as providing a sense of belonging and concern, transmitting a sense of identity and direction, and strengthening family values.

 The Family Reunion Institute emerged in 1990 because of many requests for information after two previous African American Family Reunion Conferences.
 The conference planning committee recognized from the response and requests for services and information, that it could begin to work with families outside of traditional family agency structures.
 However, it would need to have a more organized and permanent conceptual and contextual framework.
 Thus, the Institute was formally established.